Techtonica/curriculum/databases/relational-databases.md

 ### Independent Practice

-**While working on the following activities you can refer back to the prerequisites at any point of time for the better understanding**
+**IMP: While working on the following activities you can refer back to the prerequisites at any point of time for better understanding**

 **Activity #1**